89th Rifle Division: Poland and Germany

-Postwar and service in Georgia
+Postwar

-Until 1957, the division remained the 89th Rifle Division, when it was re-organized and became the 145th Mountain Rifle Division; in 1962 it became the 145th Motor Rifle Division.
-It was based in Batumi, Georgian Soviet Socialist Republic, for most of the postwar period as part of the Transcaucasian Military District's 31st Army Corps.

-It comprised the 35th, 87th, 90th, 1358th Motorized Rifle Divisions and 114th Independent Tank Battalion in 1989-90.

-The division's installations lined the main roads of Khelvachauri, with at least two barracks blocks, military family housing, and what appears to be a vehicle park or ammunition storage facility which has been hollowed out of gently rolling terrain and camouflaged.
-There is also a military training area on the coast at Akhalsopeli just south of the Batumi airport.

-It was renamed the 12th Military Base on May 15, 1992, according to the Collective Security Treaty.
-In late 1999, the base had 1,790 personnel and included the 35th (Batumi) and the 90th (Khelvachauri) motor rifle regiments; the 809th artillery regiment (Batumi); the 122nd communications battalion (Medjinistzqali); the 61st artillery detachment (Batumi); and the 773rd reconnaissance battalion (Medjinistzqali).
-An unnamed Russian Defence Ministry official, speaking to ITAR-TASS on 29 March 2004, said that the two bases had reduced their personnel – "if there were over 2,000 servicemen at each Russian base at the beginning of 2003, now there are at least 1,000 servicemen."
-The reorganization had also meant the disbandment of units at the bases that did not carry out direct combat missions.

-Following several years of tense negotiations, Russia agreed, in March 2005, to complete the withdrawal of the base from Batumi before the end of 2008.
-However, the base was officially handed over to Georgia on 13 November 2007, ahead of planned schedule.
+The division was slated for disbandment by the order that formed the Group of Soviet Occupation Forces in Germany on 29 May 1945, but this was countermanded.
+Instead, the 89th Rifle Division was withdrawn to Yerevan in 1946, becoming part of the 7th Guards Army of the Transcaucasian Military District.
+The division continued to be an Armenian national division until its disbandment on 7 July 1956 when the Soviet Army eliminated the national divisions.

 Division legacy

 Honorifics included Tamanskaya Krasnozamennaya, of Order of Kutuzov and Order of the Red Star.
 In 1944, an obelisk was erected at the foot of the mountain at the mass grave of 250 soldiers of the division in the city of Balaklava.
 On the war's 75th anniversary in 2020, a memorial in the Bryukhovetsky District of the Krasnodar Territory was created.
 One of the streets of the district, Krasnodar Territory is named after the division.

-The division also has a large legacy within the Republic of Armenia.
+The division also has a large legacy within Armenia.
 The 4th Independent Motor Rifle Regiment of the Armenian 5th Army Corps retains the battle flag and the traditions of the 89th Tamanyan Division of the Red Army.
 The battle flag of the regiment holds the Order of the Battle Cross of the 1st degree.
 The banner of the division was carried by the Armenian contingent at the 2015 and 2020 Moscow Victory Day Parade.
 On 18 July 2002, the Armenian Embassy in Tbilisi ceremonially awarded 8 Georgian veterans of the division with the Medal of Marshal Baghramyan.